Family & Whānau Support

 Deputy Principal, Bernadette May, coordinates these services.
 Please contact Bernadette for more information.

-Anne Gibling B.SW(Hons), MANZASW, and now Jo Higgins, Register Social Workers worked in our school from 2012 and continue to support our students over this time.
-The funding for Anne and Jo’s time comes from the Ministry of Education and Red Cross.
-Anne and Jo’s main role was to work with students and families most affected by the earthquakes.
+Registered Social Workers worked in our school from 2012 and continue to support our students over this time.
+The funding comes from the Ministry of Education and Red Cross.
+The main role was to work with students and families most affected by the earthquakes.
 However, over time their role has become more general, working with students, teachers and families who have experienced loss, school anxiety, anxiety, change and challenging behaviour.

 Over the past 5 years St Martins School has included a programme to support students in a range of different areas: